pauljoder/rwa-market-tracker/README.md

 ## Context

 The rapid growth of tokenized treasuries represents one of the clearest proof-of-concept moments for RWA tokenization at scale.
-Unlike earlier blockchain-based asset experiments, these products offer genuine on-chain settlement, daily liquidity without traditional fund redemption friction, and composability with DeFi protocols — for instance, using tokenized T-bills as collateral on lending markets.
+Unlike earlier blockchain-based asset experiments, these products offer genuine on-chain settlement, daily liquidity without traditional fund redemption friction, and composability with DeFi protocols, for instance, using tokenized T-bills as collateral on lending markets.

 Analyzing this market's structure is directly relevant to assessing whether comparable infrastructure can eventually be applied to less liquid asset classes such as artworks or cultural heritage objects.